MVenkatraman/workshops/SI_awk/awk_workshop.md

 ### What are we going to do today?
 1. Learn basic awk syntax
 2. Filter a data file
-3. Split/ make new files from file1
-4. Summarize data within the file
+3. Summarize data within the file

 ###  Basic awk